 Image: Christoph Niemann

-Between 2012-2014, while pursuing an M.A. in Development Studies at the Tata Institute of Social Sciences - Mumbai, I completed a dissertation project titled "Networking Change?
+My MA dissertation project was titled "Networking Change?
 The Culture of Free and Open Source Software Communities in India".
-My research was aimed at revealing the actually existing political and ideological positions that inform the everyday discourse on the fora of open source software developers.
+In this research, I examined the actually existing political and ideological positions of open source software developers in India.
 Based on interviews with thirty key-informants and discourse analysis of publicly archived online discussion groups, I argue that FOSS developers espouse a pragmatic politics interested in defending certain fundamental ideals and infrastructures such as open standards and net neutrality, while being agnostic about others such as intellectual property rights.
-A very early version of my research and academic writing, this dissertation is about about information technology, knowledge, collective action, community ethics, and other things in between.
+This dissertation is about information technology, knowledge production, and community ethics.